IIIT-ISS/project-diss/README.md

 Instructions to navigate through the website:

-- Open `src/index.html` in your browser which should take you to the home page.
+- Launch the website server by running `app.py` with python.
+Connect to the address that the server binds to.
 - From here use the navigation bar to navigate through the webpages.
 - Once you are in the list of Artists page, you can click on an artists taking you to the artist-albums page.
 - This page consists of a brief description of the artist and the list of albums and his/her/their/its top songs.
 - Clicking on any of these albums in this page should take you to the album-songs page.
 - This page consists of a brief description of the album and the list of all songs in the album.
 - Each song in the list consists of details like name, song-length.
-- There are other accessible websites like the about page and the faq page.
+- There are other informative pages like the about page and the faq page.
+- The search page allows you to search, filter and preview songs from iTunes.
+- The spotlights page features a top artist, and also has a reviews submenu.
+- The playlist page keeps track of all songs added by the user.
 - There is also a contribute page which takes you to our github.
 - The footer in each of these pages also has the list of all webpages needed. which you can use for easy navigation.
 - The footer also consists of credits which is a list of all resources used to make this website